SaschaSchuster/TestS18/README.md

 The first assignment seen in this repository by the 26th of September 2014 can be found here on slide 4: https://github.com/HertieDataScience2014/SyllabusAndLectures/blob/master/LectureSlides/Lecture2/Lecture2.pdf?raw=true

-"Each pair will create a new public GitHub repository Must be fully documented, including with a descriptive README.md file.
-Include R source code files that:
-Access at least two core R data sets
-Illustrate the datas’ distributions using a variety of relevant descriptive statistics
-Two files must be dynamically linked
-Another pair makes a pull request.
-And this is discussed/merged."